2000222/2000222/README.md

 - ⚡ Fun fact: ...
 -->

-- :speak_no_evil: Studying Automation and Artificial Intelligence. (🎉 25 Fall UTokyo BOOST NAIS PhD 🏆.)
+- :speak_no_evil: Studying Automation and Artificial Intelligence. (🎉 25 Fall UTokyo BOOST NAIS PhD 🏆.
+[Only 6 students at 2025 Oct Entry!!])
 - 🌱 Computer Vision and Robotics 🤖 Lover & Researcher.
 - ✨ Welcome for cooperation with new ideas on AI projects.
 - 😄 Enjoy doing scientific research in a beautiful city & university.